On this page, you will find a list of frequently asked questions about participating as a mentor in our mentorship program.

 Question: What does the application process involve?
 How long does it take to finish the process?

 Answer: The application process involves a comprehensive intake form, in which you tell us about yourself, your interests, your preferences related to the program, and other information that helps us make a good match for you.
-It also involves the signing of the Girl Security Code of Conduct, a background check, and a five-minute video recording in which you share a bit more about yourself using question prompts that we send you.
+It also involves the signing of the Girl Security Code of Conduct, a background check, and a brief interview in which you share a bit more about yourself.
 The entire process generally takes a week or two.

 Question: Do I need to reapply each season?

 Answer: Mentors do not need to reapply each season.
 However, mentors need to reapply each calendar year to remain active in the program.
 This is because personal information, circumstances, experience levels, job titles, and mentorship preferences tend to evolve.
 In order to make sure we are working with the most updated and accurate information – while also being mindful of mentors’ busy schedules – we require that mentors apply once per calendar year.
-Each application will entail a fresh intake form, background check, Code of Conduct form, and video interview.
+Each application will entail a fresh intake form, background check, Code of Conduct form, and interview.
+Once you have completed your application process for the calendar year, you are good to go for each mentorship season (generally Winter and Summer) for that year.

 Question: How many mentees will I be assigned each season?